Icenium/icenium-cli/docs/man_pages/project/testing/deploy.md

 * You cannot run this command on mobile website projects.
 * You cannot run this command on Windows Phone devices.
+* On Linux systems, you cannot run this command on iOS devices.

 ### Related Commands